UBC-MDS/ClassificationDiabetesAnalysis/README.md

 - jupyterlab (version 4.0.0 or higher)
 - nb_conda_kernels (version 2.3.1 or higher)
 - Python and packages listed in [`environment.yml`](https://github.com/UBC-MDS/diabetes_predictor_py/blob/main/environment.yml)

+### Adding a new dependency

+1. Add the dependency to the `environment.yml` file on a new branch.
+If the package is `pip` installed, it should also be added to `Dockerfile` with command `RUN pip install <package_name> = <version>`

+2. Run `conda-lock -k explicit --file environment.yml -p linux-64` to update the `conda-linux-64.lock` file.

+3. Re-run the scripts above using the Docker or Conda option.

 ## License